Are You Vibrantly Alive?

 This part of us longs for activating connection, playful experiences and intimate exchanges.
-This is the part of us thirsty for belonging, for growing and for meaningfully contribution.
+This is the part of us thirsty for belonging, hungers for growth and organizes meaningfully contributions.

 When we don’t have an organizing process which secures these two parts of us, we become vulnerable to living a Tangled Life.

 A tangled life is a small life.
 It is a life of hiding, running and avoiding.
 It is life of emotional reactivity, isolation and fear.
 It is an under-being, under-earning and under-performing life.